andreymartynenko98/AutoValue_Car_Price_Prediction_ML/README.md

-# CleanRooms: Tabular ML with Scikit‑Learn
+# AutoValue: Car Price Prediction with Scikit-Learn

-This repository contains **Project One** for my portfolio: an end‑to‑end machine‑learning analysis implemented in a Jupyter notebook using **Python** and **scikit‑learn**.
+This repository contains **Machine Learning Project** for my portfolio: an end‑to‑end machine‑learning analysis implemented in a Jupyter notebook using **Python** and **scikit‑learn**.
 The project focuses on a tabular dataset (e.g., sourced from the UCI Machine Learning Repository) and demonstrates a clear workflow from exploratory analysis to model training and evaluation.

 > Notebook file: `ProjectOne_ML.ipynb`

 ---

-## 📌 Edited Assignment Requirements (No Video)
+## 📌 Project Requirements

-**Goal.** Use a dataset that I have **not** previously used in this course (i.e., not the dataset from the prior 5–7 minute presentation and not my main course project dataset).
-A good source is the **UCI Machine Learning Repository**.

 **Deliverables.**
 1. A Jupyter notebook (`ProjectOne_ML.ipynb`) that: